cyrusimap/cyrus-imapd/doc/source/imap/admin/configs/imapd.conf.rst

     ``archive_keepflagged:`` 0

-        if set, keep messages with \Flagged system flag on the archive partition forever, so long as they are smaller than maxsize
+        If set, messages with the \\Flagged system flag won't be archived, provided they are smaller than **archive_maxsize**.

     .. endblob archive_keepflagged

+    .. startblob archivepartition-name

+    ``archivepartition-name:`` <none>

+        The pathname of the archive partition *name*, corresponding to spool partition **partition-name**.
+For any mailbox residing in a directory on **partition-name**, the archived messages will be stored in a corresponding directory on **archivepartition-name**.
+        Note that not every **partition-name** option is strictly required to have a corresponding **archivepartition-name** option, but that without one there's no benefit to enabling archiving.

+    .. endblob archivepartition-name

     .. startblob auditlog